Toronto officials to provide COVID-19 update | CBC News

 Toronto officials to provide COVID-19 update

-City officials, including Mayor John Tory and Medical Officer of Health Dr. Eileen de Villa, are scheduled to give an update on COVID-19's spread in Toronto Monday afternoon.
+Toronto officials, including Mayor John Tory, are set to host a press conference about COVID-19's spread in the city Wednesday afternoon.

-You can watch the press conference in this story starting at 2 p.m.
+The briefing is scheduled for 2 p.m., and you can watch it live in the player at the top of this page.

+Though she has been a fixture at these press conferences over the last several months, Medical Officer of Health Dr. Eileen de Villa is not listed on a city news release as being expected to attend.
+She did speak on CBC's Metro Morning Wednesday morning.

-The news conference comes as Ontario reported another 1,746 cases of COVID-19 this morning, including 622 in Toronto.
+The press conference comes as Ontario reported another 1,723 cases of COVID-19 and 35 more deaths linked to the illness Wednesday.

-The city will likely release updated local figures at its news conference.
+The province listed 410 of those cases as coming from Toronto.
+The city is expected to provide updated figures this afternoon.

 Comments